brianle18/maincode_homework/report/ilm/main.typ

 This represents a blunt approach and could be improved by implementing code detection using regex patterns or language models trained to identify code snippets.
 The main concern is the other steps for cleaning may inadvertently modify code snippets which make them more difficult to use in training.
 Alternatively this could be simply flagged and then treated separately during training.
-Further work could involve identifying the programming language used with the `pygments` library.
+Further work could involve identifying the programming language used with the `pygments` library (or other libraries which use an ML approach such as ).

 === Language Detection
 To ensure the dataset is exclusively English language text, language detection is performed using two libraries: `langdetect` and `lingua`.